 Tips for Achieving Early Retirement

 - If you’re struggling with any of the above steps, you may want to consider working with a financial advisor.
 They will assess your current situation and help you determine what you need to do to retire by 45.
-SmartAsset’s free tool matches you with suitable financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Be sure to factor Social Security benefits into your retirement income – and think about the right time to begin taking them.
-Technically, you could claim benefits starting at age 62 but delaying benefits beyond your normal retirement age could increase your benefit amount.
+- Be sure to factor Social Security benefits into your retirement income.
+You should also think about the right time to begin taking them.
+Technically, you could claim benefits starting at age 62.
+However, delaying benefits beyond your normal retirement age could increase your benefit amount.
 A Social Security calculator will estimate how much you can expect to receive in retirement benefits.

 Photo credit: ©iStock.com/designer491, ©iStock.com/LaylaBird, ©iStock.com/artisteer